pwenzel/wordpress-make/README.md

 * The `.htaccess` file generated includes rules from HTML5 Boilerplate.
 Customize to your liking.
 * TGM Plugin Activator will soon be bundled for automating plugin tasks from within your Wordpress theme.
+* You can also trigger unit tests via web browser at http://localhost/exmaple/tests/web-runner.php